 Gekko performs well on large data management systems, or large-scale model solving.

 Gekko is easy to use, and the command language is expressive and intuitive.

-Gekko interfaces to Excel, R, and file formats like .csv, .prn, .tsd, etc.
+Gekko interfaces to Excel, Python, R, GAMS, and file formats like .csv, .prn, .tsd, etc. Excel add-in available.

 The development of Gekko is anchored by a steering commitee, guiding the software development.

 Gekko is open-source, using a modern and extensible platform (.NET).
 Gekko databanks are open-format.

 The use of Gekko is completely free of charge now and in the future.

 Instead of Gekko, why not use for instance Python, or R, or GAMS, or MATLAB, or SAS, or Excel, or … ?

 Software packages are typically aimed at some purpose, and this is reflected in, among other things, the underlying data structures and the syntax of the command language.